Frequently Asked Questions

 Do I need to give MGX the location of my farms?

 In order for freight to be accurately calculated, we ask that you save your farm location in your profile, as well as the bin site location on each piece of inventory you list on MGX.
-This information is not shared publicly.
+Your exact location is not shared publicly and freight is calculated to the nearest town or city.

 Buyer FAQ: